robertorcosta/azure-docs.pt-br/articles/cognitive-services/Speech-Service/includes/quickstarts/translate-sts/python/python.md

 ## <a name="build-and-run-your-app"></a>Compilar e executar o aplicativo

-1. Execute a amostra do console ou no IDE:
+1. Execute a amostra no console ou no IDE:

    ```
    python quickstart.py